jaguevara1978/ZF2_REST_OAuth2_Postgres_Backend/README.md

 Inside of Modules directory we can find each DB connected.
 The auto generator creates a new module per DB found, so it can be easily to indentify for the developer.

 ##The generator creates Controller, Form, Model and Table based on the DB properties of each object found.
+The only module that doesn't belong to a DB is Base.
+Which contains the parent Classes for all the objects.